 I like the fact that we’re all helping each other… I think if you’re signing up to do peer support… you do need to recognize that it is giving, and receiving, support.

-Location: Mind in Haringey Building
+Location: Mind in Haringey Quiet Room

 73c Stapleton Hall Road

-Location: Mind in Haringey Building
+Location: Mind in Haringey Quiet Room

 73c Stapleton Hall Road

-Location: Mind in Haringey Building
+Location: Mind in Haringey Quiet Room

 73c Stapleton Hall Road